stevej2608/dash-spa/README.md

 #### Testing

 Pytest and [Dash Duo](https://dash.plotly.com/testing) are used for testing.
 To run these tests both the Chrome browser and Chrome driver must be installed.
-These are already installed in the VSCode Docker container.
-If you are not using remote containers you must install them first.
+See [.devcontainer/Dockerfile](.devcontainer/Dockerfile) for details.

 To run the tests: